-<version $>$ consists of two decimal digits which represent the release number of a program.
-The version number starts at 00 and is incremented to reflect the number of major changes in the program.
+<version></version> consists of two decimal digits which represent the release number of a program.
+The version number starts at 00 and is incremented to reflect the number of major changes in the program. <edit></edit> consists of two decimal digits which represent the number of alterations

-- <edit> consists of two decimal digits which represent the number of alterations made to the source program.
+- Cedit consists of two decimal digits which represent the number of alterations made to the source program.
 The edit number begins at 01 (is blank if there are no edits) and is incremented with each alteration. - <patch> is a letter between B and Z which represents the number of alterations made to the binary form of the program.
 The patch number begins at B (is blank if there are no patches) and changes alphabetically with each patch.